5 Ways To Shake Your Creative Blocks For Good

 Learn Something New

 But if you're looking for more ways to experience better ideas, doing a creative course from home can really open up your approach and change your perspectives on old ideas (and help you to generate new ones).
-The courses that are listed here, do just that.
+Our fave courses are listed here to help you do just that.

 As a creative, being creatively blocked can be a total downer.
 Although it's all a part of the process, so it's best just to accept it and work against it.
-Test out these four tips and see what works best to get yourself creatively unblocked.
-Best of luck to you on your next creative project.
+Test out these five tips and see what works best to get yourself creatively unblocked.

 If you found this article useful, share it around, that makes us happy.
-You can also join our MailSquad for posts like this.
+You can also join the MailSquad for posts like this.

 ABOUT THE AUTHOR